Andre-Matias/crm_integration-1/yml_config/readme.md

 Access DB configurations and credentials with R
 ================

-Centralized files with DBs configuration and credentials.
+Centralized files with DBs configuration and credentials template.
 Using the **config** package you can:

 - access DB configurations and personal credentials quickly within your R script;
 - avoid to include DB personal credentials when pushing R code to Github.